-- If a blood vessel inside your nose is very close to the surface, blowing your nose too hard or picking your nose may make it bleed.
+- If a blood vessel inside your child’s nose is very close to the surface, blowing the nose too hard or picking the nose may make it bleed.
 Frequent nosebleeds within a few days are usually from the same spot where the clot has formed and is then pulled off.

-- Children with frequent colds or allergies may rub their nose often which can cause the vessels to break and bleed.
+- A child with frequent colds or allergies may rub the nose often which can cause the vessels to break and bleed.

 How to Stop a Nosebleed

-- Sit up and lean your head forward slightly (Picture 1).
-Do not lie down or lean back.
+- Your child should sit up and lean his or her head forward slightly (Picture 1).
+Do not let the child lie down or lean back.

-- Try to be quiet and calm.
+- Try to be quiet and calm and keep your child calm.
 Talking, laughing or crying may cause more bleeding.

-- With your thumb and forefinger, hold your nostrils tightly closed at the soft part of the nose just below the nasal bone and breathe through your mouth (Picture 1).
+- Have your child hold his or her nostrils tightly closed with the thumb and forefinger at the soft part of the nose just below the nasal bone, and breathe through the mouth (Picture 1).

-- Hold the nostrils closed for 5 minutes.
+- You or your child should hold the nostrils closed for 5 minutes.
 Time this with a clock or watch.
 If the bleeding has not stopped after a full 5 minutes, hold the nostrils closed again for 5 more minutes.

 - Wet a washcloth or hand towel with cool water.
 Wring it out and press firmly to the nose and cheeks.

 - Do not blow your nose or remove crusts for several hours.
-If you need to blow your nose, do it very gently.
-Either blowing or wiping your nose may cause fresh bleeding.
+If your child needs to blow his or her nose, remind him to do it very gently.
+Either blowing or wiping the nose may cause fresh bleeding.

-- If any blood collects in your mouth, spit it out.
-Swallowing a large amount of blood may cause you to vomit blood or blood clots.
+- If any blood collects in your child’s mouth, have him spit it out.
+Swallowing a large amount of blood may cause your child to vomit blood or blood clots.

 How to Help Prevent Nosebleeds